 Tax-related factors that contribute to the value of investing in Italy include:

-- A favourable capital gains tax regime for personal buyers.
+- A favorable capital gains tax regime for personal buyers.
 There is no capital gains tax once a property is held for at least five years.

 - Relatively low inheritance taxes compared to many other countries.
 Property passed down from Italian residents (for example, expats retiring to enjoy la dolce vita) is not subject to the same inheritance tax rates as you will find, for example, in France or in the UK.